ralfgerlich/psu_p9530_panel/readme.md

 The schematic for our version can be found in psu_p9530_panel.pdf or by opening the KiCAD-project in the project root.
 The parts kept from the original are numbered in the range 300-399, parts introduced in the modified design are numbered in the range 400-499.

-We cut off the part containing the display and the microcontroller to make space for the new display.
+We simply cut off the part containing the display and the microcontroller to make space for the new display.

 From the original design we kept
 - the keyboard matrix (TA1-22),